2017 Supercars Championship: Mid-season changes

 Alex Davison drove for Lucas Dumbrell Motorsport at the Ipswich and Sydney Motorsport Park events, as well as in the Enduro Cup rounds.

 Ash Walsh was scheduled to drive with Tim Slade in all three endurance races however after sustaining injuries while testing another car, was forced to withdraw from the Bathurst 1000 and was replaced by Andre Heimgartner.
 Heimgartner also drove for the team at the Gold Coast 600.

 Alex Rullo's contract was terminated by Lucas Dumbrell Motorsport after the Gold Coast 600.
 He was replaced by Super2 Series driver Jack Perkins.

+Wildcard entries

+Five wildcard entries were granted, allowing Brad Jones Racing and Garry Rogers Motorsport to enter their endurance drivers Macauley Jones and James Golding at Winton, with Jones returning for Darwin and Golding at Ipswich.
+Todd Hazelwood would also drive a Matt Stone Racing wildcard at Ipswich.

+MW Motorsport elected to run their Nissan Altimas as wildcards for Shae Davies at Winton and Ipswich and Jack Le Brocq at Darwin and Ipswich respectively.

 Calendar

 The following fourteen events are scheduled to take place in 2017: